bschurko/Schurko.Foundation.NET4/README.md

 ## File IO Utility Classes
 Utility classes that extend the current .NET file/IO classes for both directories and files.

-## Array and CVS Utility
-Helper classes where you can parse CVS files and manage them.
-Additionally there is an array utility class for extending array functionality.

 ## CryptoManager
 A simple class to encrypt and decrypt data using AES encryption.